praharshapm/vsdmixedsignalflow/README.md

 ```javascript
 lef write AMUX2_3V.lef
 ```
-All the pins and their descriptions can noe be seen.
+All the pins and their descriptions can now be seen.

 A section called `OBS` must also be seen at the end of the file.
 If it is not visible, it means that the label on polysilicon is not converted into port properly.